Why You Should Plan a Romantic Getaway With Your Spouse

-It Cultivates Intimacy
+3. It Increases Intimacy

 I am firm believer that intimacy in marriage starts with conversation.
 When couples travel together it opens the door for really good communication which in turn, creates really good intimacy in marriage.
 The study found that a strong majority (59%) of couples participating in the survey say that being more intimate is an important reason to vacation together.
 Among couples that did not take a trip together in the past year, nearly one in four (23%) say they “do not have enough time for intimacy and sex.”